davenewt/ProjectEuler/04-notes.md

 Investigating 997x997 994009 --- 1994      ...this one!
 ```

+## Chosen Method

-In the end, I ended up running through all calculations using numbers between 100 and 999, storing palindromes I found in an array.
-This was pretty quick way of finding all 1,239 palindrome results.
+Because I couldn't quite work out how to programatically implement Method 2, I ended up using the 'lazy' Method 1: Running through all calculations using numbers between 100 and 999, storing any found palindromes in an array.
+Turns out this was pretty quick way of finding all 1,239 palindrome results... although I'm sure Method 2 would be faster.

-I then sorted the resulting array, storing its sorted contents in another array, and then looked at the largest result, which was the last item in the final sorted array.
+I then sorted the resulting array into another array, being careful to use a [compare function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) (to make sure all numbers were sorted **numerically**) and then looked at the largest result, which was the last item in the final sorted array.

 ## Potential Improvements